EOSIO/eos/testnet.md

 ### Provisioning Distributed Servers
 The ssh_helper section of the testnet.json file contains the ssh elements necessary to connect and issue commands to other servers.
 In addition to the ssh_helper section which provides access to global configuration settings, the per-node configuration may provide overriding identity and connection arguments.

-It is also necessary to provision the server by at least copying the eosd executable, and the genesis.json files to their appropriate locations relative to some named Enumivo root directory.
+It is also necessary to provision the server by at least copying the enudaemon executable, and the genesis.json files to their appropriate locations relative to some named Enumivo root directory.
 For example, I defined the Enumivo root to be `/home/phil/blockchain/eos`.
 When run, the launcher will run through a variety of shell commands using ssh and finally using scp to copy a config.ini file to the appropriate data directory on the remote.

 ## Runtime Artifacts
 The launcher app creates a separate date and configuration directory for each node instance.
 This directory is named `tn_data_<n>` with n ranging from 0 to the number of nodes being launched.

 | Per-Node File | Description
 | :------------ | :----------
-| config.ini    | The eosd configuration file.
+| config.ini    | The enudaemon configuration file.
-| eosd.pid      | The process ID of the running eosd instance.
+| enudaemon.pid      | The process ID of the running enudaemon instance.
 | blockchain/*  | The blockchain backing store
 | blocks/*      | The blockchain log store
-| stderr.txt    | The cerr output from eosd.
+| stderr.txt    | The cerr output from enudaemon.
-| stdout.txt    | The cout output from eosd.
+| stdout.txt    | The cout output from enudaemon.

 A file called "last_run.json" contains hints for a later instance of the launcher to be able to kill local and remote nodes when run with -k 15.